PixPanz/csci366-project/README.md

-# I messed up this is actually for CSCI 366 haha
+# New: I renamed the repo, the name is actually correct now haha